maoueh/cookbook-gitlab/doc/production.md

 Add `gitlab::default` to the run list of chef-client.

-To override default settings of this cookbook you have to supply a json to the node.
+To override default settings of this cookbook you have to supply a json to the node by editing the `/tmp/solo.json` file as:

 ```json
 {